-The Patient Protection and Affordable Care Act (the "Act") requires businesses employing fifty or more full-time equivalent employees to offer health care benefits to those full-time employees beginning in January 2014, or be subject to an annual penalty.
+The Patient Protection and Affordable Care Act (the "Act") requires businesses employing fifty or more full-time equivalent employees to offer health care benefits to those full-time employees beginning in January 2015, or be subject to an annual penalty.
 Those benefits must be provided under a health care plan which provides a certain minimum scope of health care services.
 The Act also limits the portion of the cost of the benefits which we can require employees to pay.

-We are assessing the financial impact of the Act including the provision beginning in 2014 to offer health insurance to our hourly employees who work on average over 30 hours per week.
+We are continuing to assess the financial impact of the Act including the provision beginning in 2015 to offer health insurance to our hourly employees who work an average of 30 hours or more per week.
 Based on our analyses to date and our plan to prospectively address aspects of this provision operationally, we currently estimate that our cost for the health care coverage for our qualifying hourly employees would not exceed \$3.0 million on an annual basis if all our eligible hourly employees elect coverage.
-However, given the estimated annual premium cost our eligible hourly employees would incur in comparison to the annual financial penalty they would pay if they do not elect our health care coverage, we estimate our additional annual health care costs could range from \$0.5 million to \$1.0 million, however there can be no assurance in this regard.
+Given the estimated annual premium cost our eligible hourly employees would incur in comparison to the annual financial penalty they would pay if they do not elect our health care coverage, we estimate our additional annual health care costs could range from \$0.5 million to \$1.0 million; however there can be no assurance in this regard.